jquery/contribute.jquery.org/pages/wont-fix.md

 ### Cloning

 Cloning widgets is not supported by jQuery UI.
 It is simply too much effort specific to each widget to handle for an uncommon use case.
-If you interested in adding this functionality feel free to contact the jQuery UI team.
+If you are interested in adding this functionality feel free to contact the jQuery UI team.

 **For further reference**: